 When I was given the opportunity to be a part of the Greenham lab, I was ecstatic!
 Dr. Greenham’s plant circadian and stress-response research is right up my environmentalist alley.
 This interest has led to a more specific curiosity regarding the effects that industrial and other environmental contaminants have on the viability of life.
 How will pollution affect our ability to successfully grow enough food on our increasingly populated and warming planet?
 Can we use plants to better understand what effects these contaminants will have on humans and other organisms?
 What can we do to stop any ill-effects environmental contaminants may have on life?

 Outside of the lab, I spend most of my time drinking coffee, running, scrolling through the New York Times, and hanging out with my bros.
 I have also recently developed a passion for photography and am hoping to spend many of my weekends either hiking up North or out on the boat.

-Kerri Newcomer Undergraduate Researcher Plant and Microbial Biology, B.S.
+Leila Rquibi Undergraduate Researcher Plant and Microbial Biology, B.S.
+French, B.A.
 University of Minnesota - Twin Cities

 I’m primarily from a computer science background but have recently gained a strong interest in biology.
 I want to learn more about the use of computational techniques, especially machine learning, in the analysis of genomic/transcriptomic and phenotypic data.
 Genomic data is complex, and as such it’s difficult to distinguish signal from noise; however, the challenge of doing so absolutely fascinates me.
 One area in which computational techniques are rapidly changing is in the field of Bioinformatics.
 I hope to discover new ways to use these techniques to further understand the underlying code that determines so much of the function and diversity of life.